PrintersForAnts/Micron/R1_changeLog.md

     * BZI idlers for the Z belts
     * Modified BZI to support both toothed idlers and bearing stacks (there are different parts named accordingly)
     * Option for live Idlers Z idlers
+    * supports pinned bearings or screws (pins are 18mm)

 ### Panels/Door/Skirts